Gift Guides

 The man who has everything

-He buys what he wants, so give him what he would not buy for himself.
-Consumables are the safest expensive gift for this man: a rare single-origin coffee, an aged spirit, a tasting flight he works through over a month.
+He buys what he wants, so give him what he would not buy himself.
+Consumables are the safest expensive gift for this man: a rare single-origin coffee at $25 to $40, an aged spirit, a tasting flight he works through over a month.
 He cannot fault the choice and he cannot return it.
 A mixed box of premium consumables works because it is generous without forcing him to keep anything forever.
+There is more on this exact problem in our gifts for the person who has everything.

 The ritual guy

 He has a routine and he protects it.
 Upgrade the routine itself.
-The man who makes coffee every morning gets the better beans and the heavier mug.
+The man who makes coffee every morning gets the better beans and the heavier mug, often $40 to $90 together.
 The one who shaves with a blade gets the good soap and a real brush.
 You are not changing his habit, you are rewarding it.

 The quietly stylish man

 He notices materials.
 Leather, wool, solid metal, real wood.
 He will not say much, but he registers a cheap finish instantly.
-Lean into one well-made object: a leather card holder, a heavy pen, a small everyday-carry piece in a material that ages well.
+Lean into one well-made object: a leather card holder around $60 to $120, a heavy pen, a small everyday-carry piece in a material that ages well.
 Subtle beats loud.
 Initials inside, never a logo outside.

 The dad

-A father's time is split a dozen ways, so the best luxury gift for guys at this stage is usually something that is just for him.
+A father's time is split a dozen ways, so the best luxury gift at this stage is usually something that is just for him.
 Twenty minutes of good coffee before the house wakes up.
 A drink he saves for a Friday.
-Our Father's Day gift boxes are built around exactly that idea, a few quality things that belong to him alone.
-For more by dad type, see our 2026 Father's Day ideas.
+For ideas broken down by dad type, see our 2026 Father's Day ideas, all built around a few quality things that belong to him alone.

 The man you do not know that well